CD3/pyErrorProp/doc/TechnicalGuide.md

 then you must evaluate the uncertainty of all of your calculations directly from the uncertainty of the measurements.
 The following example illustrates this.

-## Determining the correlation coefficient.
+## Determining the Correlation Coefficients

 The correlation between two measurements can be directly calculated from Equation [#correlation], it is the average of the product of their deviations.
 However, if we perform a calculation that involves a measured quantity, then the result of the calculation will be correlated to the measurement and we must take this into account if other calculations involving the result are done.